Battle of I-10: Football

 In August 2020, New Mexico State postponed football and fall sports due to COVID-19.
 However, UTEP and Conference USA proceeded with fall football.
 As a result, in 2020, the Battle of I-10 had no football game for the first time since 2003.

 On November 5, 2021, New Mexico State announced it would be joining UTEP in Conference USA in all sports including football starting in 2023.
-This will mark the first time in over 60 years that the Battle of I-10 will be played as a conference game; before this, the last time this happened was in 1961, with both schools as members of the now defunct Border Conference.
+The 2023 game thus marked the first time in over 60 years that the Battle of I-10 was played as a conference game; before this, the last time this happened was in 1961, with both schools as members of the now defunct Border Conference.

+On October 1, 2024, UTEP announced it would be joining the Mountain West Conference in all sports starting in 2026.
+Following the final CUSA conference football game between the two schools in 2025, the future of the rivalry game frequency remains unknown, although they will likely play again due to both programs remaining in the Football Bowl Subdivision.